 Whether you see yourself as a novelist, a professor, a lawyer, or a software engineer, great readers and writers evolve into something even greater at Hollins.
 We help you find your voice and train you to use it to its full potential.
-Hollins is home to one of the nation’s most prestigious English and creative writing majors, which has produced a remarkable number of well-known and respected authors and scholars.
+Hollins’ English department has produced a remarkable number of well-known and respected authors and scholars.
 The undergraduate program in creative writing is part of the Jackson Center for Creative Writing at Hollins.
 Students can minor in creative writing.

 You’ll have free rein to choose your own areas of interest as an English major.

 Hollins receives national recognition for our creative writing program and has a bright history of producing successful writers.

 Multicultural U.S. Literature Concentration